introducing a new cat

 Understanding the natural social organisation within cat colonies

 With more multi-cat, full-time indoor cat arrangements, it’s important that people understand the natural social organisation of cats.
 And perhaps the greatest problem for a cat caregiver when looking after cats in a multi-cat home is adding a cat to the “colony”.
 In effect a multi-cat home is a managed colony of cats.
-They behave …
+They …

 Animal shelters are reluctant to allow a person to foster a cat if they have an existing cat

 There appears to be a distinct difference in opinion between animal shelters and cat owners.
 I’m told that there is an increase in multi-cat homes in the US.
 I don’t know the percentage of homes in which there are several cats in that country but it must be substantial.
-But if you want to foster …
+But if you want to …

-4 tips on smoothing the introduction of new cat to a resident cat’s home (infographic)
+5 tips on bringing a new cat into a child’s home (infographic)

 Should a new cat be the same or the opposite sex to the resident cat?

 Should a new cat be the same or the opposite sex to the resident cat?
 To put it another way, when adopting a second cat, is it better to get one of the same sex, or the opposite sex, of your current cat?
-You are not going to get a definitive, science-backed, clear answer to …
+You are not going to get a definitive, science-backed, clear answer …